Building Windows DLLs with MinGW

 The Inflexible and Inelegant Way

 First we will create a DLL exporting only a very basic function which adds two integers and returns the result.
 Notice the “__declspec(dllexport)” attribute in the code below—this is the key to exporting functions from the DLL, and every function you would like exported from the DLL should be marked with this (any internal functions which don’t make up part of your API should be left as they are).
 Also notice the “__cdecl” before the function name, which declares the calling convention for the function (see the Wikipedia article on x86 calling conventions if you’re not familiar with them).
-The default calling convention for C functions in MinGW is cdecl, but it’s a good idea to always explicitly state the calling convention in case some other compiler has a different default—if this happens, your application will crash when calling one of these functions.
+The default calling convention for C functions in MinGW is cdecl, but it’s a good idea to always explicitly state the calling convention in case some other compiler has a different default—if this happens, your application will likely misbehave or crash as a result of calling one of these functions.
 Note that this first example is deliberately inflexible and inelegant in order to show exactly what’s going on behind the scenes.
 In the next section we will be hiding these details using preprocessor definitions.

 /* add_basic.c